 Free Application for Federal Student Aid (FAFSA): school code is 002798

-Please note you cannot complete this application prior to January 1.
+Please note you can start to apply for next year’s FAFSA on October 1.
 If you have not filed your taxes, you should complete the FAFSA using estimated information and correct the data once you have filed (please note that awards are estimated until all required information is received).
 Students who did not apply for financial aid by the deadline but still wish to be considered for federal student loans should still complete the FAFSA application.